Donation

 • in relapsed or refractory myeloma patients who have received one prior therapy

-• In combination with Kyprolis® (carfilzomib) and dexamethasone [DKd] in relapsed or refractory myeloma patients who have received one prior therapy
+• In combination with Kyprolis® (carfilzomib) and dexamethasone (DKd) in relapsed or refractory myeloma patients who have received one to three prior lines of therapy

-• In combination with Pomalyst® (pomalidomide) and dexamethasone [DPd] in patients who have had at east 2 prior therapies.
+• In combination with Pomalyst® (pomalidomide) and dexamethasone (DPd) in patients who have had at least 2 prior therapies.
 These prior therapies include:

 • Revlimid (lenalidomide) and a proteasome inhibitor such as Velcade (bortezomib), Kyprolis (carfilzomib), or Ninlaro® (ixazomib)